icebert04/icebert04.github.io/_posts/2017-12-11-show-must-go-on.md

 Everyday to her was a blessing.
 She post everyday in Facebook and other social media sites to start her day right.
 Then no matter what her day went (good or bad) she will post again at night before going to bed.
 Everyday is a complete day to her.
 Roberta really made most of her time.
 I have to say **"She Lived a Very Full Life!"**

 So **"The Show must Go On"**, and now I've added something valuable to my **Friendillion** project.
 Something dedicated to my little sister who never fully revealed her voice to the public.
-For those who are not aware, Friendillion purpose is to gain 1 million friends.
-The intent is not to get 1 million friends literally but to have that goal to achieve new friends that will benefit me, you, and everybody who believes in the project.
+For those who are not aware, Friendillion purpose is to **gain 1 million friends**.
+The intent is not to get 1 million friends literally but to have that mindset to achieve new friends that will benefit me, you, and everybody who believes in the project.
 When we have that positive attitude, our lives will be much better.

 I just started this project a few weeks ago and immediately got positive outcome and good results.
 So as tribute to my darling sister, I will be looking for a young talent out there.
 Preferably a young girl who has a fascinating voice.
 That young girl could be waiting to be discovered but don't have the financial capability and connections to reach her dreams.
 If given the chance, that young girl could be the next Regine Velasquez or Sarah Geronimo.

 As Friendillion continues to grow, we can get in touch with poor families with a daughther who has a gifted voice in the province like Catbalogan City, Tawi-Tawi Island or in Negros.
 Our intention is not to make a profit from that young girl talents or even become a talent agent.
-The goal is to see to it that little girl makes her dream come true.
+The goal is to see to it that the little girl makes her dream come true.
 So she can help her poor family and make her town or city proud.
-But most important of all, to make this little girl shine and spread her voice and gifts throughout the country.
+But most important of all, to make this little girl shine and made widely known her voice and gifts throughout the country.
-Friendillion won't stop until we find her.
-It doesn't matter if it will take 2 or 3 years... we will find her.
+Friendillion **won't stop** until we find her.
+It doesn't matter if it will take 2 or 3 years... **we will find her**.

-Roberta will guide us in finding her and that little girl will continue what Roberta has started.
+Roberta will **guide us** in finding her and that little girl will continue what Roberta has started.
 Roberta did not waste her talents.
 You should use yours too.
 The world would be a better place to live in if each one of us share our gifts for the common good.
 Each one of us should shine.
 Roberta did it in her lifetime....
 It is not to late to do ours as well.